Jesus/jesus.github.io/about.md

 I'm a programmer and I work at [Visrez][visrez].
 I've been working with Ruby on Rails since 2008.

-I my spare time I may...
+In my spare time I may...
   - Write moooar code!
 I love open source, I've [contributed to Rails][rails-contribution] and I've written the [*dropbox_api* gem][dropbox-gem].
 I've also been tinkering with machine